yuviTzemach/SudokuSolver/README.md

 ![image](https://user-images.githubusercontent.com/117098093/212727355-173c2f7c-1231-4b8f-9fa7-1d508143d73d.png)

+As the user can see, every zero represents an invalid value for the location and constraint they represent, and every one represents a valid and possible value.

-The algorithm represents the matrix of the sudoku, by using doubly-linked circular lists, and each node in the lists contains the following fiedls:
+In the next step, the algorithm represents the matrix of the sudoku, by using doubly-linked circular lists, and each node in the lists contains the following fiedls:
 - Pointer to node above it
 - Pointer to node below it
 - Pointer to node left to it